 The Rockport WalkTest, also called the Rockport 1 mile walk test or the Rockport fitness walking test, is a self-administered, submaximal VO2 max test that can help you estimate your V02 max simply by walking 1 mile as fast as possible.

-In this Rockport Walk Test guide, we will discuss what the Rockport Walking Test is, how to perform the Rockport 1 mile walk test for VO2 max, the benefits, and how to calculate VO2 max from the Rockport 1 Mile Walking test.
+In this Rockport Walk Test guide, we will discuss what the test is, its benefits, how to perform it, and how to calculate VO2 max using it.

 What Is the Rockport Walk Test?

-Your aerobic capacity. is measured by VO2 max, which refers to maximum oxygen uptake.
+Your aerobic capacity. is measured by VO2 max, which refers to maximum oxygen uptake or oxygen consumption.

 A submaximal VO2 max test like the Rockport WalkTest predicts your maximum aerobic capacity based on heart rate and the time it takes you to walk 1 mile at an even pace; jogging is not allowed.